inesachour/Kerberos_Auth/README.md

 kadmin.local:  add_principal root/admin
 ```

-We verify that the principal is created
+We can verify that the principal is created
 ```
 kadmin.local:  list_principals
 ```

 Next, we need to grant all access rights to the Kerberos database to admin principal root/admin in the configuration file /etc/krb5kdc/kadm5.acl
 ```
-sudo gedit /etc/krb5kdc/kadm5.acl
+sudo nano /etc/krb5kdc/kadm5.acl
 ```
 ![Realm](images/kdc/admin_principal3.png)